-Geology of the Saucy Mineral Claims
+Geology of the Mineral Claims

 We engaged Mr. W.G.
 Timmins to prepare a geological evaluation report on the Saucy mineral claims.
-Mr. Timmins is a consulting geologist and registered professional engineer in the Geological Section of the Association of Professional Engineers of the Province of British Columbia, Canada.
-Mr. Timmins has practiced his profession for 39 years and been a registered professional engineer since 1969.
+Mr. Timmins is a consulting geologist and registered professional engineer in the Geological Section of the Association of Professional Engineers and Geoscientists of British Columbia.
+Mr. Timmins has practiced in his profession for 39 years and been a registered professional engineer since 1969.

-Mr. Timmins recommended a two-stage exploration program to determine whether there are mineral deposits of gold, silver or copper on our claims; Stage 1 consisting of reconnaissance geology and sampling at an estimated cost of \$5,000 and Stage 2 consisting of trenching, sampling, prospecting and mapping at an estimated cost of \$10,000.
+Mr. Timmins recommended a two-stage exploration program for the Saucy mineral claims to determine whether there are mineral deposits of gold, silver or copper on those claims: Stage 1 consisting of reconnaissance geology and sampling at an estimated cost of \$5,000; and Stage 2 consisting of trenching, sampling, prospecting and mapping at an estimated cost of \$10,000.

-We completed Stage 1 in 2002 and Mr. Timmins recommended proceeding to Stage 2.
-We completed Stage 2 in November of 2003.
+We completed Stage 1 in 2002 and Mr. Timmins recommended proceeding to Stage 2 which was completed in November of 2003.

-We received a report from Mr. Timmins dated December 10, 2003 reporting on completion of the Stage 2 program.
-Mr. Timmins reported that the main mineral vein on the property narrowed in width and had decreasing gold values.
+We received a report from Mr. Timmins dated December 10, 2003 reporting on completion of Stage 2 of the program.
+Mr. Timmins reported that the main mineral vein on the Saucy claims narrowed in width and had decreasing gold values.
 Mr. Timmins advised that it is normal for this type of quartz vein to exhibit pinching and swelling with variable gold values.
-Mr. Timmins, based on the work on the Saucy Claims and on information contained in previously reported work on ground adjacent to our claim, reported that the vein structure on our claims may extend into a wider vein on the adjacent areas which reportedly carries significant gold values.
-Based on that conclusion, Mr. Timmins has recommended that we acquire four located mineral claims, known as the Salsa Claims, in the adjacent area at an estimated cost of \$400.
-Mr. Timmins also recommends that we conduct a work program on the adjacent claims consisting of blasting, sampling, prospecting, geological mapping and assays at an estimated cost of \$10,000.
+Based on the work on the Saucy claims and on information contained in previously reported work on ground adjacent to the Saucy claims, Mr. Timmins reported that the vein structure on the Saucy claims may extend into a wider vein on the adjacent areas which reportedly carry significant gold values.
+Based on that conclusion, Mr. Timmins recommended that we acquire the Salsa claims.
+Mr. Timmins also recommended that we conduct a work program on the Salsa mineral claims consisting of blasting, sampling, prospecting, geological mapping and assays at an estimated cost of \$10,000.